YetiForceCompany/YetiForceDoc/docs/4-developer-guides/2-system-components/1-event-handler.md

 ## Types

-Balow you can find a list of event handlers
+Below you can find a list of event handlers

 ### Record operations